 The type of truck needed to carry the load is equally important.
 Dry vans, reefers, and flatbeds all have different benchmarks, so shippers need to consider which type they need to get the most bang for their buck.

 Dry vans are what most people imagine when thinking of freight trucks.
 They are used to transport dry goods in a non-temperature controlled trailer.
-As of August 2023, the average spot rate for a dry van was $2.07 per mile, or $2.56 per mile as a contract rate.
+In February 2025, the average spot rate for a dry van was $2.05 per mile, or $2.44 per mile as a contract rate.

 Flatbed freight trucks are flat, exposed trailers ideal for transporting large, heavy, or irregularly shaped loads that don’t need to be enclosed or don’t fit in the confines of a traditional enclosed dry van.
-As of August 2023, the average spot rate for a flatbed truck was $2.49, or $3.18 per mile as a contract rate.
+The average spot rate for a flatbed truck was $2.44, or $3.05 per mile as a contract rate in February 2025.

 Refrigerated trucks, also called reefers, are climate-controlled vehicles often used to transport produce, pharmaceuticals, and beauty products.
 Maintaining a set temperature means that reefers typically have higher per mile rates.
-As of August 2023, the average spot rate for a refrigerated truck was $2.47 per mile, or $2.95 per mile as a contract rate.
+The average spot rate for a refrigerated truck was $2.39 per mile, or $2.74 per mile as a contract rate in February 2025.

 National average trucking rates are constantly fluctuating, so it’s important for carriers to keep a close eye on how the market evolves as well as understand the factors that can cause these shifts.